walkyv/web-components/modal/README.md

 <br>

 **To Use**
-To use the modal on your page, use the `<pearson-modal> </pearson-modal>` tag.
+Add the `<pearson-modal> </pearson-modal>` tag to the page.
 You can add any content you like between the tags as normal HTML5 markup, and it will show up in the body of the modal.

 <br>